ummagohil/facial-colour-recog-code/README.md

 ## 🤗 Hugging Face Model Integration

-In `api/detect-expression-hf/route.ts` you will notice an async function that handles a **POST** to the Hugging face model.
+In `api/detect-expression-hf/route.ts` you will notice an async function that handles a **POST** to the Hugging Face model.

 ```ts
 const response = await fetch(